INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Management Rights

 4.1 Any and all rights concerned with the management and operations of the Department are vested exclusively in the City unless otherwise provided for by the terms of this Agreement.
 The City has the authority to adopt reasonable rules for the operation of the Department and the conduct of its employees, provided such rules are not in conflict with the provisions of this Agreement.
-The City has the right to (among other actions) discipline or discharge employees for just cause, to lay off employees due to financial reasons or other legitimate business reasons; to transfer and promote employees; to assign work and determine duties of employees consistent with the traditional duties of Firefighters; to schedule hours of work; to determine the number of personnel to be assigned to duty at any one time; to establish reasonable performance and productivity standards; to introduce and use new improved, or automated methods and equipment; to build, move, or modify its facilities; to take action on any matter in the event of an emergency; and to perform all other functions not expressly limited by this Agreement.
+The City has the right to (among other actions) discipline or discharge employees for just cause, to lay off employees due to financial reasons or other legitimate business reasons; to transfer and promote employees; to assign work and determine duties of employees; to schedule hours of work; to determine the number of personnel to be assigned to duty at any one time; to establish reasonable performance and productivity standards; to introduce and use new improved, or automated methods and equipment; to build, move, or modify its facilities; to take action on any matter in the event of an emergency; and to perform all other functions not expressly limited by this Agreement.

 Article 5